DioLin/MikaLendingBot/readme_dio.md

 9. sudo supervisord

 ## The end,have fun :)
-- your lending log will be recorded in /www/botlog.json
+- find your lending log in /www/botlog.json